jashburn00/LearningFullStack/notes/JavaScriptNotes.md

     - ex: `<f orm action="/example.html" method="post"`
 - use < input> values
     - ex: < input type="text" name="username" value="default text">
+        - type text can use the 'minlength' and 'maxlength' attributes
     - "password" type value to obscure text automatically
     - "number" type allows limited symbols (-, +, .)
         - add the `step` property to include arrow buttons, and the increment amount as its value
+        - can use the 'min' and 'max' attributes
     - "range" type accompanied by a `min` and `max` value can also use step
         - this creates a slider
     - "checkbox"